zhenglin-charlie-li/AWS/README.md

 4. Validation

-In the `demo.ipynb`, I validate the successful execution of the above steps.
-It involves user requests for shadow analysis via the API and the visualization.
+When users call the API, they receive a JSON response.
+They can extract the shadow matrix from this response.

+To provide a visual representation of the shadow matrix, the project includes a demo.ipynb notebook.